Professional Intelligence Testing for School Admissions & Programs

 Organizations like Mensa or Davidson Young Scholars

 Our testing is conducted by licensed psychologists with specialized training and extensive experience in cognitive assessment with children and adolescents.
-Additionally, we have some trainees offering lower-fee IQ testing to those who accept it.
+Additionally, our trainees offer lower fee IQ testing.
+Please check whether your child's program will accept testing from supervised trainees.

 IQ Tests We Offer

-Each of our follow-up services is designed to extend the value of your child's evaluation and provide ongoing support for your family.
+Each test is designed to extend the value of your child's evaluation and provide ongoing support for your family.

 Wechsler Intelligence Scale Series